QubesOS/qubes-doc/introduction/faq.md

 Please don't ask for your favorite program to be installed by default or for some setting that obviously varies by user preference to be changed so that it matches *your* preference.
 This is an incredibly selfish attitude that demonstrates a complete lack of consideration for the thousands of other Qubes users who don't happen to share your preferences.

-### I installed software in my qube but after restart it is gone - why?
+### Software installed in a qube is gone after restarting.
+Why?

-Software needs to be [installed in the template](/doc/how-to-install-software/) your qube is based on.
-Only data in your home directory persists through restarts.
+Software must be [installed in the template](/doc/how-to-install-software/) on which your qube is based.

 ## Developers